F1bonacc1/process-compose/README.md

 **Why?** Because sometimes you just don't want to deal with docker files, volume definitions, networks and docker registries.

-Main use cases would be:
+#### Features:

-- Processes execution (in parallel or serially)
+- Processes execution (in parallel or/and serially)
-- Defining processes dependencies and startup order
+- Processes dependencies and startup order
 - Defining recovery policies (restart `on-failure`, `always`, `no`).
-Manual recovery is also supported.
+Manual recovery
-- Declaring processes arguments
+- Processes arguments `bash` or `zsh` style (or define your own shell)
-- Declaring processes environment variables
+- Per process and global environment variables
+- Per process or global (single file) logs
+- Health checks (liveness and readiness)
+- Terminal User Interface (TUI) or CLI modes
+- Forking (services or daemons) processes
+- REST API (OpenAPI a.k.a Swagger)
+- Logs caching

 It is heavily inspired by [docker-compose](https://github.com/docker/compose), but without the need for containers.
 The configuration syntax tries to follow the docker-compose specifications, with a few minor additions and lots of subtractions.